orbitalquark/textadept/docs/api.md

 N/A | N/A | F4 | Toggle "Find in Files"

-*: For use when the `-p` or `--preserve` command line option is given to the non-Windows terminal version since ^S and ^Q are flow control sequences.
+*: For use when the `-p` or `--preserve` command line option is given to the non-Windows terminal version, since ^S and ^Q are flow control sequences.

 †: Some terminals interpret ^Z as suspend; see FAQ for workaround.